 South Australia

-The Neptune Islands are located approximately 20 miles south of the Australian coast.
-Today they form a marine reserve where divers enjoy unique shark encounters.
+The Neptune Islands are located approximately 20 miles (32km) south of the Australian coast.
+Today, they form a marine reserve where divers enjoy unique shark encounters.
 From November until late February, bull sharks arrive to birth their pups and breed again.
 From May until the end of October, enormous female great whites dine on Australia’s largest colony of New Zealand fur seals.
-Whichever sharks you encounter, the Neptune Islands are surely one of the top four shark diving locations in the world.
+Whichever sharks you encounter, the Neptune Islands are surely one of the top shark diving locations in the world.

 6. French Polynesia